ltfschoen/jam/README.md

   * Operations inside a core.
 Abundance, scalable, as secure as on-chain execution through crypto-economics and ELVES.
 * JAM
   * JAM is 4th generation blockchain design (1:05 https://x.com/paritytech/status/1788847203622043974)
+  * JAM protocol lifespan is only designed to last until mid-August of the year 2840 https://x.com/XiliangChen/status/1788898490825011646
   * JAM vs AWS but the cloud is not trustless and held in consensus (1:05:45 https://x.com/paritytech/status/1788847203622043974) so most comparable would be Golem (AWS powered by blockchain but it wasn't held in consensus where state remains persistent)
+  * Polkadot was always been sharded, and fully heterogenous.
+Now, it will be sharded, heterogenous, AND the boundaries of those shards can be determined flexibly, what @gavofyork is referring to as semi-coherent system https://x.com/kianenigma/status/1790763921600606259
   * Upgrade stages:
     * Separate Polkadot update to "Userland" layer by the ["Minimal Relay RFC"](https://github.com/polkadot-fellows/RFCs/blob/main/text/0032-minimal-relay.md) that would migrate to "Userland" layer into System Parachain(s) that would be called "CoreChains Service" the DOT token, its transferability, staking, governance, etc.
     * Drop-in replacement only of the "Kernel" layer of the Polkadot Relay Chain with JAM to make it more general purpose